 Silverfish infestation is rather common in places such as bathrooms, kitchens and basements because of their particular taste for paper.
 They are often found in a moist environment and a warm one, making them a common pest in bathroom cabinets, walls and furniture covered with paper-based materials such as wallpaper.

 Despite silverfish being an annoying pest which can damage certain products if left to infest for too long, it is not possible that they cause any danger to your health.
 Silverfish are not known to carry any diseases, they do not bite or sting people and their faeces is harmless.
 Silverfish can however be annoying because of the damage they inflict.
 Their diet mainly consists of paper, glue, fabric and other products made from starch, so when silverfish infest your home in search for food they can damage paper-based products such as wallpaper, book bindings and clothes.
-Silverfish infestation is in most cases easily dealt with and after a little while there will be no more silverfish in your home, but if you want to get rid of them before the problem gets worse, below we have listed all the recommended actions you need to take as well as a little trick to get rid of silverfish once and for all!
+Take all recommended actions and use the trick to get rid of silverfish quickly if you want to prevent the infestation from getting worse.

 What are the signs you have silverfish?